rogithub/QueueOfBatches/README.md

 It creates an executable console application that allows user to insert sample tasks to be executed later for the server application.
 Tasks will be inserted in an existing table (see /DBStructure folder).

 ### Server Part
-It contains a console application that reads and executes tasks in multithreaded batches from the database (other sources are also possible described later on IQueueProvider topic).
+It contains a console application that reads and executes tasks in multithreaded batches from the database (other sources are also possible described later on ITaskQueue topic).

 ## Tasks Components
 Here are the main components.